 This was the first COVID-19 vaccine trial to start in the UK.
 A large team was rapidly assembled in early May 2020 from 3 NHS Trusts (CUH, Royal Papworth Hospital NHS Foundation Trust, Cambridge & Peterborough Foundation Trust), the University of Cambridge and the CRN to deliver this complex and challenging trial.

 We screened over 500 healthcare workers, of which 302 were enrolled and vaccinated in mid-June.
-To date there have been over 2,000 visits to the NIHR CRF for screening, dosing (including boosters), follow-up and symptomatic pathway management.
+This trial involves thousands of visits to the NIHR CRF for screening, dosing (including 2nd doses), follow-up and symptomatic pathway management.
+Participants are being followed up for 1 year.
 Two film crews were present on the first day of dosing, with participants attending every 10 minutes.
 The full list of contributors from all collaborating organisations, including the CCRC/CRF is available.

 This trial is being coordinated locally by the Eastern CRN team and facilitated in the CRF by a collaborative team from 2 NHS Trusts, CUH and Cambridge & Peterborough Foundation Trust.

-Since November 2020 over 200 volunteers have been recruited and vaccinated, with the second vaccine being given in late January / early February 2021.
+In November 2020 over 200 volunteers were recruited and vaccinated, with the second vaccine being given in January/February 2021.

 Non-COVID-19 research that continued